wemake-services/meta/_rsdp/creating-issues.md

 Each [feature](https://github.com/wemake-services/meta/blob/master/.gitlab/issue_templates/Feature.md) must contain several things:

-1. Business task, why this feature is even required?
+1. A business task, why this feature is even required?
 This is the most important part.
 Without understanding the business task it is impossible to resolve a feature
-2. Are there any technical constrains?
+2. Is there any technical constraints?
 Something we should care about

 ### Documentation